microsoft/SymCrypt/README.md

 a suite of strong regression tests, and staying on the current version prevents the need for complex and potential riskier backports.

-We will support long-term servicing of specific releases for security fixes.
-Details of this plan will be released publicly in the future.

 # Security Bugs
 If you believe you have found a problem that affects the security of this code, please do **NOT** create an issue or pull request, but instead email your comments to secure@microsoft.com.
 See [SECURITY.md](SECURITY.md) for more info.